fpcorso/data-blog/content/2021-07-26-creating-your-first-python-script-in-aws-lambda.md

 INSERT SCREENSHOT

-Click on the "Functions" page from within the menu to get to your functions as shown here:
+Click on the "Functions" page from within the menu to get to your functions.

 INSERT SCREENSHOT